 The MRP is an original piece of scholarly work equivalent to an article of publishable quality for a reputable law journal.
 It’s typically more substantial than a research paper for a regular course, but less substantial than a thesis.

 Students entering the Research LLM without an LLB or JD may be required to take additional courses on the advice of their supervisor.
 Completing this extra coursework during their program can be helpful to students whose research relates to fields of law in which they do not have extensive background.
 The Graduate Program Director determines whether students must pursue additional courses in order to fulfill the requirements of the LLM.

 Time to Completion

-Both the Thesis and MRP options should be completed in 3 or 4 terms.
-Generally, students take courses in the Fall and Winter terms, conduct their research in the Winter term and write the Thesis or MRP in the summer term.
+Both the Thesis and MRP options should be completed in three or four terms.
+Generally, students take courses in the fall and winter terms, conduct their research in the winter term and write the Thesis or MRP in the summer term.
 Graduate students must register in each term (fall, winter, summer) from the start of their program to completion.

 Students must be located such that they are able to progress on all program requirements requiring geographical availability on campus.